PranavPatil7/CloudCommerce/README.md

 ### Deploy
 Refer to [instructions](infra/README.md) to deploy application and dependent services such as MongoDB, Redis, ... either to local machine or AWS.

-## Issues & Feedback
-Raise an issue in Github.
-Will address as soon as possible.